CaptureContext/spi-proxy-worker/README.md

 # spi-proxy-worker

 A Cloudlfalre worker to proxy request to https://swiftpackageindex.com.
-To learn read [this](https://developers.cloudflare.com/workers/)
+To learn more about workers read [this](https://developers.cloudflare.com/workers/)

 > [!WARNING]
 > Currently deployed at https://spi-proxy-worker.dev-capturecontext-8f5.workers.dev